 Avoid Unpredictable Weather

 I live in Houston and we like to say that our weather is bi-polar.
-While we don’t have snow, we do have extreme heat, crazy humidity, and more rain that most.
+While we don’t have snow, we do have extreme heat, crazy humidity, and more rain that most cities.
 The conditions here can make outdoor rucking uncomfortable or even unsafe.
 Indoors, you’re always in a stable, comfortable environment.

 Year-Round Consistency